Adrian and Christina practicing Wing Chun

 Class Structure

-The Wing Chun classes consist of 55 minutes of drills and theory.
+Wing Chun is one of the four foundational arts in the Inosanto Blended Martial Arts class.
+The classes consist of 55 minutes of drills and theory.
 When space and time allow, students may participate in structured sparring after we bow out of class.

 Schedule